Try this creamy, vegan roasted red pepper pasta recipe for a quick, easy and delicious meal that’s ready in 30 minutes.

 Is roasted red pepper pasta gluten-free?

 It can be!
 Just use a gluten-free pasta of choice such as quinoa pasta, brown rice pasta, lentil pasta or chickpea pasta.
-You could also used spiralized veggie noodles like sweet potato, carrot or zucchini.
+You could also used spiralized veggie noodles like sweet potato, carrot or zucchini for a low-carb option/

 What can I use instead of white beans?